Andre Hollins

 He grew up in Memphis, Tennessee and went to White Station High School there.
 He went to the University of Minnesota and played for the Minnesota Golden Gophers during college and entered the NBA draft in 2015, but was undrafted and became an Unrestricted FA.

 He has since played in Europe and is currently with the Hungarian League.

-On January 2, 2022 it was announced on social media that he and current Connecticut Sun star Rachel Banham were getting married as the couple were at Williams Arena for a proposal.
+On January 2, 2022 it was announced on social media that he and current Chicago Sky star Rachel Banham were getting married as the couple were at Williams Arena for a proposal.